Hong Kong debates election reform plan with veto likely

 The council adjourned in the evening without a vote which is expected no later than Friday.
 Democracy activists swore at pro-establishment lawmakers as they filed out of the building.

-“You don’t represent us, you represent the central government!” one middle-aged woman shouted, using a common and colorful Cantonese expletive.
+“You don’t represent us, you represent the central government!” one middle-aged woman shouted, using a common and colourful Cantonese expletive.

 Hong Kong’s 27 “pan-democrats”, who hold a crucial one-third veto bloc in the 70-seat Legislative Council, have vowed to oppose what they call a “fake” democratic model.
 Three democrats who spoke early during the debate reiterated that pledge.